- What does the Government mean by school readiness?

 Take a look at testimonials from practitioners using Boogie Mites

-Our setting recently invested in the Boogie Mites training CD/DVD.
+Our setting recently invested in the Boogie Mites training CD/Digital resources.
 I cannot express how thrilled everyone is with the programme.
 It is practical, easy to use and follow, informative and supportive.
 We particularly love the way it is presented in a setting, making it realistic to the viewer.
 It is also an investment as any new staff can easily have access to the training.

 We cannot believe the positive results we have had already!
 Listening and attention skills have really improved and even the more reserved of children are joining in with singing and music making.

 Boogie Mites is now permanently scheduled into our daily planning and we are looking at extending the training to our parents.
 It’s such an easy and fun way of re-enforcing the delivery of the EYFS and the benefits are numerous.